 Key Takeaway

-The only numbers that generate an irrational product when multiplied by 0.4 are irrational numbers themselves (excluding the special case of zero, which yields zero, a rational number).
+The only numbers that generate an irrational product when multiplied by 0.In practice, 4 are irrational numbers themselves (excluding the special case of zero, which yields zero, a rational number).
 Any rational input will always produce a rational output.

 Examples That Illustrate the Rule